مزيل السموم الفطرية

 DON was discovered in 1970 in Japan (Yoshizawa et al., 1973), as a metabolite of Fusarium graminearum (Figure 7).
 Subsequently, Vesonder et al. (1973) published data on a trial in pigs and, due to outbreaks of emetic syndromes caused by DON in feed, this mycotoxin became commonly known as “vomitoxin, from vomiting”.

-When ingested in high doses by farm animals, it causes nausea, vomiting and diarrhea; at lower doses, pigs and other farm animals show weight loss and food refusal (Rotter et al., 1996).
+When ingested in high doses by farm animals, it causes nausea, vomiting and diarrhea; at lower doses, pigs and other farm animals show weight loss and feed refusal (Rotter et al., 1996).

 Canadian researchers have elucidated the toxigenic potential of F. graminearum, as well as the existence of two important chemotypes: 1) involved in DON production via 15-acetyldeoxynivalenol; and 2) via 3-acetyldeoxynivalenol (Greenhalgh, et al., 1984; Kasitu, et al., 1992).